signatureai/signature-core-nodes/docs/nodes/numbers.md

             if number > max_value:
                 return (max_value,)
             return (number,)

     ```

 ## FloatClamp

+Clamps a floating-point value between specified minimum and maximum bounds.

-Clamps a float within a specified range
+This class provides functionality to constrain a float input within a defined range.
+If
+the input number is less than the minimum value, it returns the minimum value.
+If it's
+greater than the maximum value, it returns the maximum value.

 ### Inputs